Michael-Steshenko/iMop/README.md

 ### VSCode
 After installing VSCode, we want to add VSCode CLI to path:
-In VSCode open Fommand Pallete and type `Shell Command: Install 'code' command in PATH`
+In VSCode open Command Pallete and type `Shell Command: Install 'code' command in PATH`

 ### Enable Touch ID for sudo